 To reinforce this point, it is worth looking at how the views of different age bands have evolved over the course of the past few years.
 Figure 14 below focuses exclusively on levels of sympathy for the Palestinians among the four age groups.

-Looking at the early part of the chart, in the 2019-21 period, there is little distinction to be drawn by age; indeed, the average levels of sympathy for all four age groups for the first five measurements (November 2019 to September 2021) are all in the range of 22%-24%.
-That starts to shift in 2022 and July 2023: 18-24-year-olds begin to stand out from the other three groups, with an average reading of 34% compared to 22%-25%.
+Figure 14.
+Levels of sympathy for the Palestinians among the UK public, by age, November 2019 to July 2024 starts to shift in 2022 and July 2023: 18-24-year-olds begin to stand out from the other three groups, with an average reading of 34% compared to 22%-25%.
 But it is in the aftermath of the October 7 attacks that we begin to see the lines really diverge and a clear age gradient emerge.
 The same is not the case with regard to sympathy for Israelis.
 In that case, the age gradient showing higher levels of sympathy the older the age band has been seen consistently going back to November 2019, the earliest point for which these data are available (not shown).